TheMaverickProgrammer/Swoosh/README.md

 Header-only SFML Activity and Segue Mini Library

 # Updates
+11/11/2018

+* New segues.
+* Added ability to set an activity's view using `setView()` so that segues can look right with different views in two scenes.
+* New classes `swoosh::ActionList` and `swoosh::ActionItem` types.
+Control your busy scenes with even more polish with action lists!
+* New pokemon proof of concept demo!
+[Check it out](https://github.com/TheMaverickProgrammer/PokemonHeartGold-Swoosh)!

 10/31/2018

 * New segues are available.
 You can directly copy them from the `src/Segues` folder.